masyl/cook/doc/roadmap.md

 ## Backlog

-- Replace alternate tag syntax with continuous tags passing values The "else" tag will read the $ifResult internal value for its condition {if bio >> div >> bio /}
-	{else >> div >> $i18n 'No bio available' /}

-- Remove alternate tags syntax

 - Rename filter to something more generic like "call" or "function"

 - How could filter/call behave like a .map on collections ?